Kirthik1104/Social-Media-Datascience-Pipeline/README.md

 Each time you adjust the date, the system reprocesses the entire dataset, which is inefficient.
 To resolve this, after completing the analysis, we extracted the most valuable data into a new CSV file.
 This streamlined CSV is then utilized in the dashboard, enhancing performance and user convenience.

-  2. Actual date starts from Sept 29 to Dec 14
+  2. In dashboard, actual date starts from Sept 29 to Dec 14